ProjectBots/StreamRaidersBot/README.md

 First Steps:
-click the "+" to add a profile (this bot can handle a lot of accounts for auto farming).
+click the "add a profile" under "Bot" to add a profile (this bot can handle a lot of accounts for auto farming).
 enter a profilename (dont need to be the account name).
 hit enter, a browser will open where you login to StreamRaiders.
 let the website load, then just close the browser.
 wait a few seconds until you see the profile.
 press the play button and watch how it farms for you.

 to prevent bans this bot will wait 100 - 720 sec before it checks the raids again.

-to open the Guide, click the ? in the top right
-you can skip the wait by pressing the next button.
-the Map buttons will show the current map.
-you can seewhich chest a raid will bring on the right of the map buttons.
-the option button in the top left will open a new menu where you can delete all profiles.
-the trashcan will delete the dedicated profile.
-the option buttons in the profile section will open a menu with further Configs for the Profile.
-the lock button prevents the streamer from being changed
-the heart button favorites a streamer (only local)
+the guide can be opened under "Bot" (the guide is not up to date at the moment)

 ***

 average income per hour per profile (without quest and event rewards):

 chests:
-- gold 4.967
+- gold 4.885
-boostedskin 0.368
+boostedskin 0.349
-boostedtoken 0.214
+boostedtoken 0.195
-salvage 0.179
+salvage 0.193
-boostedgold 0.258
+boostedgold 0.2
-bosssuper 0.185
+bosssuper 0.082
-silver 0.001
+silver 0.106
-bronze 0.004
+bronze 0.003

 basic:
-- gold 438.884
+- gold 391.655
-token 24.827
+token 26.236
-potion 35.715
+potion 36.785
-meat 0.189
+meat 0.185

 skins (rare but possible):
 - fullmagespacewestern 0.001
-fullbarbarianorcdromeda 0.008
+fullbarbarianorcdromeda 0.003
-fullmusketeerspacewestern 0.003
+fullmusketeerspacewestern 0.001

 scrolls:
-- musketeer 4.381
+- musketeer 2.904
-flyingarcher 4.302
+flyingarcher 2.89
-bomber 1.884
+bomber 1.936
-barbarian 1.994
+barbarian 1.988
-monk 5.106
+monk 3.037
-centurion 4.783
+centurion 2.962
-paladin 1.883
+paladin 1.882
-buster 1.859
+buster 1.888
-healer 1.867
+healer 1.921
-berserker 4.266
+berserker 2.825
-tank 0.007
+tank 0.003
+rogue 0.004
-warrior 0.007
+warrior 0.003

-(tested for 747 hours and 48 minutes)
+(tested for 1766 hours and 54 minutes)
 <br><br>
 ***
 known Issues: